-Redbank Valley is not a host district but should we become one, we would provide services through the experienced staff of special education teachers, speech and language therapists, and OT and PT therapists.
-If the district is unable to provide FAPE, we would work collaboratively with various outside facilities to meet our students' needs successfully.
-Of course those recommendations are made through the IEP process.
-If a student would need related services that we contract with the IU, we would contract for those incarcerated students also.
-We would keep open lines of communication with probation and parole officers to ensure that they are at all special education meetings and that we work with those agencies for the best of the student.
+The Redbank Valley School District is not a host district of a county jail, but should we become one, we would provide services through the experienced and highly qualified special education staff including but not limited to, teachers, occupational therapist, physical therapist, speech and language pathologist.
+If the district is unable to provide FAPE, we would work collaboratively with various outside agencies through the IEP process to meet our students' needs successfully.
+If a student would be in need of a related service, in which we currently contract such as but not limited to Speech and Language Therapy, Occupational Therapy, and/or Physical Therapy, we would contract the needed services for those students who are incarcerated.
+Consultation and collaboration would need to be ongoing and continuous between probation/parole officers; while, ensuring that these individuals are present at all special education meetings.